-NOTE: During operation we also recommend observing the STATUS and STATUS_INFO of the DeviceTracker, to gain more knowledge about the overall fidelity of the tracking experience at run-time.
+NOTE: During operation, we also recommend observing the STATUS and STATUS_INFO of the DeviceTracker which must be initialized and started to get information from AreaTargetResult.
+It provides more knowledge about the overall fidelity of the tracking experience at run-time.

 AreaTracker only supports AreaTarget trackables and it differs from the ObjectTracker because it can be used for indoor navigation and spatial awareness.

-The location prior is a direct aid to the AreaTracker in localizing Area Targets correctly with respect to the environment and it can improve the localization speed when using the Area Target feature in large and/or repetitive environments.
+A location prior is a direct aid to the AreaTracker in localizing Area Targets correctly with respect to the environment and it can improve the localization speed when using large Area Targets or Area Targets in repetitive environments.

 bool setExternalPosition(Vec2F position, float radius);

-NOTE: The provided location prior is valid until a successful localization or the Area Target is deactivated and unloaded.
+NOTE: The provided location prior is valid until a successful localization or the Area Target is deactivated.
 Repeatedly setting the prior replaces the previous one, which is helpful when using continuous external sources, such as a GPS reading.

 Returning from a paused AR session